seidtgeist/syntux/README.md

 ## DONE

 - Quotes
-- Trailing whitespace
+- Trim whitespace
+- Insert semicolons

 ## TODO

 Coding style elements which should be configurable & supported at some point:

 - Indentation
-- Semicolons
 - Braces
 - Newline at EOF
 - Var statements